2024 NCFR Conference Overview and Theme

-If your presentation is accepted as a paper, symposium, or lightning paper, a copy of your presentation must be sent to the session facilitator/discussant by Oct.
-16, 2023.
-You also are required to upload your presentation PowerPoint slides to the NCFR website (except poster symposium).
+If your presentation is accepted as a paper, symposium, or lightning paper, a copy of your presentation must be sent to the session facilitator and/or discussant by Oct.
+30, 2024.
+You are also required to upload your presentation PowerPoint slides to the NCFR website.

 Karina Shreffler, University of Oklahoma Health Sciences Center